Bjournaux/SeaFreeze/README.md

-The SeaFreeze package allows to compute the thermodynamic and elastic properties of pure water, ice polymorphs (Ih, II, III, V VI and ice VII/ice X) up to 100 GPa and 10,000K and aqueous NaCl solution up to 8GPa and 2,000K.
-It is based on the evaluation of Gibbs Local Basis Functions parametrization (https://github.com/jmichaelb/LocalBasisFunction) for each phase, constructed to reproduce thermodynamic measurements.
+The SeaFreeze package allows to compute the thermodynamic and elastic properties of pure water, ice polymorphs (Ih, II, III, V, VI and ice VII/ice X) up to 100 GPa and 10,000 K and aqueous NaCl solutions up to 8 GPa and 2,000 K. It is based on the evaluation of Gibbs Local Basis Functions parametrization (https://github.com/jmichaelb/LocalBasisFunction) for each phase, constructed to reproduce thermodynamic measurements.
 The formalism is described in more details in [Journaux et al. (2020)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JE006176), and in the liquid water